DamianoOriti/OpenGL-Renderer/README.md

 - Billboard rendering with transparency
 - Render to texture technique

-**Important note**

-If you want to and will use this software, it would be greatly appreciated if you could spend three minutes for watching and giving a "Like" to the video linked above, thanks!

 ## Program

 When you launch the program, two windows will appear: one shows the console output while the other shows the rendering of the scene.
 The rendered scene is composed of one shaded 3D model (a sofa), one billboard showing a dog and four texts showing the different visual effects which can been applied to text.